Château de Malle: History

 The estate has, over the centuries, known numerous trials and tribulations.
 Both good and bad fortune.
 The Château was not inhabited regularly for practically two generations.
 In the early fifties Pierre de Bournazel took over the property inherited from his uncle and godfather, Pierre de Lur-Saluces.
 He was a man possessed by a love of the land and of stone and he decided to re-instil life into the buildings and vineyards which undeniably were in a state of considerable neglect.
 He rebuilt the fermentation cellar, studied estate management, followed a course in oenology and together, with the help of his wife, made it a point of honour to re-establish the initial shape and form of the rooms of the Château whilst retaining their original appearance.

 In 1956 he replanted the entire vineyard which had been destroyed by frost.
 Pierre de Bournazel became, as time went by, a major figure in the viticultural world of Bordeaux.

 He became the president of the Classified Growth Association of Sauternes and Barsac and in 1959 created the “Commanderie du Bontemps de Sauternes et Barsac”.

 Since the death in 1985 of her husband the Countess de Bournazel has taken great pains to continue the magnificent task which he commenced.
 Whilst continuing with the work of renovating to its previous splendour both the Château and the gardens, she has also managed to surround herself with an efficient team, responsible for continuing the task of enhancing the quality and value of the vineyard.
 She is today seconded by her sons.

 Château de Malle produces three excellent and prestigious wines - Château de Malle, Sauternes, “Grand Cru Classé” Great Classified Growth in 1855, Château de Cardaillan, a red Graves, and the M. de Malle a dry white Graves.

+In April 2024, it was announced Château de Malle had been acquired by Bordeaux entrepreneurs, Luc and Clémence Planty.